-What sets this machine apart from the other models in the class is that the bowl rotates on the stand while the attachments remain stationary.
-The primary attachment is a dough roller which is connected to a spring-loaded arm that can be set to accommodate double and even triple batch recipes.
-As a result, the kneading action occurs without the motor having to bear much of the burden.
-If whipping is what is called for, this machine employs two whisks that circle the bowl creating an effective triple whipping action.
-On the downside, this machine isn't easy to learn how to use, even if you've used other standing mixers in the past.
+This stand mixer stands out from the others as the bowl rotates on the stand while the attachments remain stationary.
+The primary attachment is a dough roller connected to an adjustable arm.
+As a result, the kneading action occurs without the motor bearing much of the burden.
+If whipping is your goal, this machine employs two whisks that circle the bowl in a triple whipping action.
+Unfortunately, this machine isn't easy to learn how to use, even if you've used other standing mixers in the past.

 — Nick Miley and Michelle Powell

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More